FAQ

 How will the carbon accounting framework be developed?

 The framework will be developed by an independent Technical Expert Panel co-launched by Carbon Measures and the International Chamber of Commerce (ICC).
-The panel will apply sound science and financial-accounting principles to enable a ledger-based carbon accounting system that is more precise and addresses existing information gaps.
-The panel will include experts from academia, industry, financial accounting, attestation, technology, chemistry, engineering, and civil society, supported by an Advisory Group focused on real-world feasibility and implementation.
+The panel will apply sound science and financial accounting principles to enable a ledger-based carbon accounting system that is precise and addresses existing product-level information gaps.
+The panel includes experts from academia, industry, financial accounting, attestation, technology, chemistry, engineering, and civil society, supported by an Advisory Group focused on real-world feasibility and implementation.

 What is a product-level carbon intensity standard?